jpedro/jpedro.github.io/stuff.md

 ## Don't

 Sometimes you don't need a cloud.
 Deploy that app straight into a bare host.
 Use unix sockets.
-Avoid the TCP/IP network overheads.
+Avoid TCP/IP network overheads.

 You better pray the backups are working when things fail (which they will) but until then, it's the best performance you will _ever_ get.